JimboMahoney/CytobankGraphs/README.md

  - some flow or mass FCS data!

-In addition, you will need to [install the relevant packages](https://www.datacamp.com/community/tutorials/r-packages-guide) (FlowCore, reshape2 and ggplot2) using the install.packages("packagename") command, which is not included in the script.
+In addition, you will need to [install the relevant packages](https://www.datacamp.com/community/tutorials/r-packages-guide) (FlowCore, reshape2 and ggplot2, svdialogs) using the install.packages("packagename") command, which is not included in the script.

 <b>This script will:</b>

-1) Read in a specified FCS file.
+1) Read in a specified FCS file opened with a dialogue window.
 2) Optionally transform the data using a data-specific arcsinh (you'll need to look at the code and remove the comments).
 3) Subsample down to a user-specified number or proportion of events (again, take a look at the code and modify it as needed).
 4) Plot every parameter using a similar graphically representation and palette as cytobank.
+5) If the file is from a CyTOF machine, give a summary of the number of cell events and the acquisition rate.

 Since the parameters can be numerous (e.g. I'm using a dataset with 62 parameters), it's best to use the "Zoom" function to view the output in fullscreen.